 Makes the case for abandoning the phrase ‘fake news’, and ‘post-truth’.
 I give three arguments for abandonment: that these terms are linguistically defective, that they are unnecessary given the rich vocabulary we already have, and that they are tools for authoritarian and reactionary propaganda.
-In essence, this paper makes the case for semantic no platforming.
+If I’d known about the phrase before, I’d have said that this paper makes the case for semantic no platforming (h/t Liam Bright).

 Argues for a novel theory of knowledge-how as a distinctive kind of ability to answer a question, what I call an ability to answer a question on the fly.
 One can think of this view as a kind of compromise between Intellectualism and Anti-Intellectualism, that combines the idea that knowledge-how is an ability, with the standard question-based semantics for interrogative complements (like ‘how to swim’).